conmaol/gadelica/grammar/nouns/grammatical-dependents/specifiers/post-specifiers.md

   > `⁉️ Thàinig Oisean atha[i]r Fhinn.` ‘Finn’s father’s Ossian came.’
   > `⁉️ Thàinig Oisean atha[i]r an leinibh.` ‘The infant’s father’s Ossian came.’)

-- McCaulay (1992: 191)
+- McCaulay’s (1992) description lists two interesting examples §4.3.2.1):
-  > (206) bàta mac Chaluim
+  > `bàta mac Chaluim` ‘Calum’s son’s boat’
-  >
+  > `bàta mac Iain mac Sheumais mac Dhòmhnaill` ‘the son of Iain son of Seumas son of Donald’s boat’

+  The first example illustrates double genitive avoidance with common nouns.
+The (lenited) genitive masculine proper noun `Chaluim` is the specifier of the *nominative* masculine common noun `mac` ‘a son’, which is itself the specifier of the nominative masculine common noun `bàta` ‘a boat’.

-  > The (lenited) genitive masculine proper noun `Chaluim` is the specifier of the nominative masculine common noun `mac` ‘a son’, which is itself the specifier of the nominative masculine common noun `bàta` ‘a boat’ – ‘Calum’s son’s boat’.
+  The second example shows interplay between specification and apposition in patronymics.
+The (lenited) genitive masculine proper noun `Dhòmhnaill` ‘Donald’s’ is the specifier of the third instance of the nominative masculine common noun `mac` ‘a son’, which is itself in apposition to the (lenited) genitive masculine proper noun `Sheumais` ‘James’s’, which is itself the specifier of the second instance of the nominative masculine common noun `mac`, which is itself in apposition to the genitive masculine proper noun `Iain` ‘John’s’, which is itself the specifier of the first instance of the nominative masculine common noun `mac`, which is itself the specifier of the nominative masculine common noun `bàta` ‘a boat’.
-  >
-  > ie. When a noun is the specifier of a noun, but itself has a post-specifier, then it appears in the nominative case, rather than the genitive case.
-  > a specifier can have a specifier!